Z1ni/XGP-save-extractor/README.md

 - **Hades** *(not tested with the Steam/Epic version, but the save format should be the same)*
 - **Control** *(confirmed working with the Epic version, save format should be the same with Steam)*
 - **Final Fantasy XV** *(confirmed working with the Steam version)*
+- **Atomic Heart** *(confirmed working with the Steam version, at least when all fiels where copied before ever launching Steam version)*

 ## Running
 Run `main.py` with Python 3+.
 The script produces ZIP files for each of the supported games that are installed for the current user.